FernandoMarcon/finances/intro_financial_markets.md

 - Viviana Zelizer: challenging God, tempting fate (psychological framing)
 - Inventions copied around the world
 - Life insurance is a relic, of a day when people died young

+# Portfolio Management: An Alternative to Insurance
+- Diversification of ownership